Cronocide/mediagoblin-docker/README.md

 ## Configuration

 Mediagoblin is configured through `mediagoblin.ini` which lives at `$MEDIAGOBLIN_CONFIG`.
 It is created if it does not exist when the container starts.
 This file contains all the configuration for Mediagoblin.
 Some of the important configuration items that need set up are listed below.
 For a full list of configuration options, see [the configuration spec](https://git.sr.ht/~mediagoblin/mediagoblin/tree/master/item/mediagoblin/config_spec.ini).
+I highly recommend a thorough read through of these options if considering a production deployment.

 ### [DEFAULT]

-`data_basedir` *_(Required)_* : The data directory to story media uploaded to Mediagoblin at. `%(here)s/user_dev` by default.
+`data_basedir` *_(Required)_* : The data directory to story media uploaded to Mediagoblin at.
+This *must* be set to `/data/` to match what is in `paste.ini`, or else you will get `404`'s when trying to access uploaded content.

 ### [mediagoblin]